alvarogarcia7/blog_source/content/articles/2016-10-25-alien-technology.markdown

 Main concept:

-> What the client has but cannot understand
+> What the client has but the client team cannot understand / maintain

 You can also unearth this yourself when you code at your cleverness possibilities